Conserving Europe's threatened plants

 Threatened European plants Centaurea pontica, Crocus hadriaticus subsp. hadriaticus and Campanula andrewsii subsp. andrewsii

-In answer to this question, we have identified 1,917 threatened European taxa, or 15% of the European flora.
+In answer to this question, we have identified 1,917 threatened European taxa, or 15% of the entire European flora.
 This list is based largely on national Red Lists and species distribution data.

 From this consolidated list of threatened plants we have identified some 42% as being present in seed banks or living collections in botanic gardens around the world.
 There is still much to be done, we need to assess the conservation value of the living collections of threatened European flora, as well as develop partnerships between conservation agencies to prioritise and coordinate action and share data.
-We'll also be linking our European threatened plant list to the PlantSearch database, get in touch with us if you'd like to know more.
+We'll also be linking our European threatened plant list to the PlantSearch database, please get in touch with us if you'd like to know more.

 or order your own copy for £10 each via Amazon by clicking here.